ezmiller/humanscode/_posts/2024-04-13-columns-for-tablecloth-launch.markdown

 ```

 The new `column` is the same as the columns that comprise a `dataset`.
-It is one-dimensional typed sequence of values.
+It is a one-dimensional typed sequence of values.
 Underneath the hood,
 the column is just the `column` defined in
 [tech.ml.dataset](https://techascent.github.io/tech.ml.dataset/tech.v3.dataset.column.html),
 the library that backs Tablecloth.